 The Otto Group has always fully complied with its contractual and legal payment obligations.
 Throughout our collaboration, we have also consistently advocated for fair and safe working conditions for employees.

-We would like to emphasize once again that the Otto Group has been committed to improving working and environmental conditions in its supply chains for many years and works closely with suppliers and other relevant partners to ensure compliance with its standards and applicable national laws and regulations.
+Finally, we would like to emphasize once again that the Otto Group has been committed to improving working and environmental conditions in its supply chains for many years and works closely with suppliers and other relevant partners to ensure compliance with its standards and applicable national laws and regulations.